bioinfo-ut/Y-mer/README.md

 - 📦 Using pre-trained models for quick prediction
 - 🔍 Accepting either mapped (`.bam`) or unmapped (`.fastq`) data

-Results include the most likely haplogroup(s) with statistical support.
+Results include the most likely haplogroup(s) with statistics.

 ---